 As far as data collection and analysis, I aimed to design the study based on these paradigmatic commitments as well as a social justice methodology, which is foregrounded by the Ignatian concept of seeing the world through the eyes of the poor and marginalized.
-Within this framing, I aimed for LTS to inspire participants to engage in this way and chose semistructured interviews and evaluation as my data sources to gain a better sense of what my participants' experiences were.
+Within this framing, I aimed for LTS to inspire participants to engage in this way and chose semi structured interviews and evaluation as my data sources to gain a better sense of what my participants' experiences were.
 To ensure I approached this in an appropriate way, I noted that Aydarova (2019) explored the power dynamics of interviewing, which I aimed to be cognizant of as I approached data collection.
+To ensure I approached semi structured interviews in an appropriate way, I noted that Aydarova (2019) explored the power dynamics of interviewing, which I aimed to be cognizant of as I approached data collection.
+I did this by building relationships with my participants and asking questions that built on each question.
+This process mattered to me because I wanted to get as close to the data as possible by hearing directly from participants and their experience.
+I realized this was a privilege considering the busy nature of my participants as teachers and I designed my semi structured interview protocol so that I could get closer to participants and better understand their experiences.
+I aimed to privilege my participant experience by creating a research question specifically about participant experience, actively listening to participant answers, and including direct quotes in the findings.

 Further, I believe reality and knowledge are nonsingular as well as subjective and this is an important aspect of how I have positioned myself within research on hunger, which is often viewed in a problematic way.
 I aimed to do work that I would like to be considered "a value-laden axiology" because I ultimately wanted my work to benefit people (Kivunja & Kuyini, 2017).

-I believe the nature of reality is one that my research aimed to better understand or make sense of, as I believe reality is often chaotic and constantly changing.
+I believe the nature of reality is one that my research has aimed to better understand or make sense of, as I believe reality is often chaotic and constantly changing.
 For me, research is an opportunity to make sense of reality as well as understand reality more completely by contributing my perspective and sharing this with my field.
-I hope my research will create knowledge that might inform another researcher's learning or another educator's teaching.
-I would also like for the LTS curriculum to increase agency within school communities and empower teachers to use their voices to make a difference, which I have reported through the narrative findings.
+I hope my research will create knowledge that might inform another researcher's learning or inspire another educator's teaching.
+I would also like for the LTS curriculum to increase agency within school communities and empower teachers to use their voices to make a difference.